 The broad, 14-hectare grounds provide plenty of space for broad and very open enclosures.
 Salzburg Zoo is committed to keeping the animals in a habitat that is as near-natural as possible.
 The characteristics of the different habitats blend beautifully with the landscape features of Hellbrunn itself: from imposing rock faces to hilly riparian countryside.

-The around 300,000 annual visitors can look forward to a number of special program highlights.
+More than 300,000 annual visitors can look forward to a number of special program highlights.
 The wild creatures, both domestic and exotic, regularly treat us to the sight of newborns.
 And the native animals in the petting zoo always appreciate a loving hug.
-The Night Zoo on Fridays and Saturdays in August and September is always a special experience: Until 10:30 p.m., you will be able to see how active the animals become after a hot summer’s day!
+The Night Zoo on Fridays and Saturdays in August and September is always a special experience: Until 10:00 p.m., you will be able to see how active the animals become after a hot summer’s day!

 A Zoo with History